Nico96R/node-emberplus/README.md

          console.log(udpate);
    });
 node = await client.getElementByPathAsync("0.2");

-await client.getDirectoryAsync(
-   node,
-   update => {
+// You can also provide a callback to the getElementByPath or getDirectoryAsync
+// Be carefull that subscription will be done for all elements in the path await client.getDirectoryAsync( node, update => {
          console.log(udpate);
    });

-// You can also provide a callback to the getElementByPath
-// Be carefull that subscription will be done for all elements in the path await client.getElementByPathAsync("0.3", update => {console.log(update);});
+await client.getElementByPathAsync("0.3", update => {console.log(update);});
 ```